sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/asking-for-mosaics-with-aggregate-bonded-transaction.md

 - Finish [creating an escrow with aggregate bonded transaction guide](./creating-an-escrow-with-aggregate-bonded-transaction.md)
 - A text editor or IDE
-- An account with XEM
+- An account with XPX

 ## Let’s get into some code